Religion in Kosovo

-St. Uroš Cathedral (left) and mosque (right) in Ferizaj.
+Church of Saint Uroš (left) and mosque (right) in Ferizaj.

 Religion in Kosovo is separated from the state.
 The country's constitution establishes Kosovo as a secular state, that is, neutral in matters of religious beliefs, and where everyone is equal before the law and is guaranteed freedom of religion, belief, and conscience.

 Statistics

 According to the United States Department of State's 2017 International Religious Freedom Report, religion and ethnicity are often linked.
-The majority of ethnic Albanians are Muslim, while some are Catholic and Protestant; almost all ethnic Serbs belong to the Serbian Orthodox Church (SOC).
-Most SOC members reside in the six majority ethnic Serb municipalities in the south of the country or in four northern Serb-majority municipalities.
+The majority of ethnic Albanians are Muslim, while some are Catholic and Protestant; almost all ethnic Serbs belong to the Serbian Orthodox Church.
+Most adherents of the Serbian Orthodox Church members reside in the six majority ethnic Serb municipalities in the south of the country or in four northern Serb-majority municipalities.
 The majority of the Muslim population belongs to the Hanafi Sunni school, although a number follow Sufi or Shia traditions and are part of the Tarikat school or the Bektashi order.
 Tarikat leaders state that Bektashis are one of nine Tarikat orders, but the Bektashis self-identify as a separate Islamic order.
 The majority of Roma Muslims belong to Sufi brotherhoods, a sizeable number of practising Albanian Muslims also. though a few enclaves exist elsewhere.
 The Catholic Albanian communities are mostly concentrated in Gjakova, Prizren, Klina and a few villages near Peja and Vitina (see Laramans).
 Slavic-speaking Catholics usually call themselves Janjevci or Kosovan Croats.
 Slavic-speaking Muslims in the south of Kosovo are known as the Gorani people.

-In 2011, the first population census after Kosovo's independence was largely boycotted by the Serbs, which almost all identify as Serbian Orthodox Christians This left the Serb population underrepresented.
+In 2011, the first population census after Kosovo's independence was largely boycotted by the Serbs, almost all identify as Eastern Orthodox Christians, which as a result left the Serb population underrepresented.
 Other religious communities, including the Tarikat and Protestant, also contest the census data.
 Protestant leaders and those without a religious affiliation state some members of their communities were classified incorrectly as Muslims by census takers.
 According to the census regulation, census takers did not inquire if citizens are Protestant.
-Census data from 2011 identifies 95.6 percent of the population as Muslim, 2.2 percent as Roman Catholic, and 1.4 percent as Serbian Orthodox.
+Census data from 2011 identifies 95.6 percent of the population as Muslim, 2.2 percent as Roman Catholic, and 1.4 percent as Eastern Orthodox.
 The following "final data" come from the "What is your religion?" part of this census: "Missing" 2495, "Islam" 1663412, "Orthodox" 25837, "Catholic" 38438, "Other Specify" 1188, "No religion" 1242, "Prefer not to answer" 7213, "Skipped" 0.